lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    * Concurrent Jobs: Maximum number of concurrent compute session per keypair.
      If this value is set to 3, for example, users bound to this resource policy cannot create more than 3 compute sessions simultaneously. (max value: 100)
-   * Session Lifetime (sec.): Despite the status of session, It limits the maximum time of session from reserved time.
+   * Session Lifetime (sec.): Regardless of the status of session, It limits the maximum time of session from reserved time.
 Compare to Idle timeout, It doesn't consider utilization of session in ``RUNNING`` status.
 For now, time calculation starts from enqueued time. the criteria may be changed when actual time of compute session occupies